 RV Cottage: $150/night

-What would you do with an extra $1000 per week?
+What would you do with up to an extra $2000 per week?

 When someone rents your RV on RVezy, they are looking for certain things.
 A good and realistic nightly price, accommodations, and enough space for everyone they’re travelling with.
 You can set your price to what you feel is realistic for your RV, and the rest will fall into place.
 We'll also provide you with any thing you need to get set up.